Minister of Foreign Affairs (Spain): Foreign Policy Council

 The CPE is integrated by the prime minister, who chairs it, the deputy prime ministers (if any) and the Government ministers, as well as the Moncloa Chief of Staff.
-The secretary of the CPE is the Secretary-General for Foreign Affairs of the Office of the Prime Minister.
+The secretary of the CPE is the Director of the Foreign Affairs Department of the Office of the Prime Minister.

 Within the CPE, there is the Foreign Policy Executive Council, chaired by the minister of foreign affairs.
 This Executive Council is responsible for implementing the foreign policy guidelines established by the CPE and it includes representatives from the aforementioned departments, with a minimum rank of under-secretary.
 The Secretary of State for Budget and Expenditure, the Secretary of State for Territorial Policy, the Secretary of State for Press, and the Secretary of State for Foreign Affairs are also ex officio members of it.

 Orders

 The Ministry of Foreign Affairs oversees two of Spain's main civil orders: the Order of Isabella the Catholic and the Order of Civil Merit.
 The minister, as head of the department, is the Grand Chancellor of both decorations, while the under-secretary is the Chancellor.